SweetyDeena/WebApp-ARM/README.md

 "Publish Azure Web Apps and App service plan using an ARM Template"

-Using these templates, we can deploy Azure Web Apps and App service plan.
+Using these templates, Azure Web Apps and App service plan can be deployed.

 Running the deployment: